aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_device_v3.rst.md

 <td>loose</td>
 <td><ul><li>loose</li><li>strict</li></ul></td>
 <td>
     <div>Set how configlets are attached/detached on device.
-If set to strict all configlets not listed in your vars are detached.</div>
+If set to strict all configlets and image bundles not listed in your vars are detached.</div>
 </td>
 </tr>